decentraland/ephemeralkey/README.md

 ## Headers

-- Return the headers to be validated in the server
+- Return the headers you should send in the request

 ### getHeaders